 Get involved in the community to build empathetic relationships by supporting things like the local cricket club or running competitions for people in the area.
 Ensure that you use this to build a press release or blog story to maximise the reach of your PR efforts.

 Check out our advice for creating free publicity here.

 Ensure that your SEO (Search Engine Optimisation) is working for your website.
 More and more people are using the near me search in Google so you need to claim your business.
-Things like social media can contribute to your SEO and can also be targeted to reach a local audience – don’t dismiss digital channels just because you want people to arrive at a physical destination.
+Things like social media can contribute to your SEO and can also be targeted to reach a local audience – do not dismiss digital channels just because you want people to arrive at a physical destination.

 Read through our top tips for SEO here.